exadel-inc/CompreFace/README.md

 1. Registration users in the app
 1. Creating applications, Face Collections, inviting users
 1. Integrating your app via API if need
-1. Images uploading, training a model with your own images by using the API key
+1. Images uploading, filling a Face Collection with your own images by using the API key
 1. Send a new image to recognize the face on it.

 ![how-it-works](https://user-images.githubusercontent.com/4942439/92221961-b3baa180-eeb7-11ea-89c9-af2bec2295fc.png)